 One critical change an organization should make is the adoption of new operational criteria, such as integrating climate costs and resilience considerations into decision-making processes, thinking for the long-term (total cost of ownership) rather than short-term ROI (return on investment), and introducing internal carbon pricing.
 Another would be adjusting the way one manufactures products or delivers services, putting sustainability front of mind.
 For instance, a manufacturer might redesign their facilities to increase efficiency and use renewable energy, or they might integrate circular economy into their production practices.
 Concerning employee management, we may see KPIs (Key Performance Indicators) reformulated to evaluate and reward staff based on environmental performance, such as whether they are embracing new ways of working and taking ownership of those sustainability areas they can influence.

 Laying the groundwork for future-proof cultural change is part of a long-term strategy to implement a sustainable organizational transformation.
 The examples above may be initiated by corporate leadership but are powered by employee engagement, which is the key to transforming a company.
 The levers below are designed to change the culture of an organization from the bottom up to facilitate a Net Zero trajectory.
+An organization looking to become a genuinely sustainable, productive environment should activate the following levers at every stage of the journey from strategy to implementation.

 While necessary, inspiring and convincing employees to embrace sustainability is not sufficient for implementing a carbon transition.
 It must be nurtured amongst employees, and they should be given the means to act.
 This includes setting a managerial or governance framework and providing them with tools and financial means, as necessary.